 Public vs private

-Public and private cloud may be similar in underlying infrastructure, but the use cases are frequently different.
+Public and private cloud may be similar in the underlying infrastructure, but the use cases are frequently different.

 Public cloud is the ideal option for rapidly provisioning cutting-edge services for development and pilot projects, and for the most efficient scaling of resources, especially to very high levels of consumption.